-Julia and I arrived shortly before breakfast would be over, but Foo Ping Dim Sum was still packed with hungry punters munching away on a large variety of Dim Sum choices.
+We arrived shortly before breakfast would be over, but Foo Ping Dim Sum was still packed with hungry punters munching away on a large variety of Dim Sum choices.
 We had no trouble finding a seat, but a quick glance revealed only a few empty seats.

 The names I do remember includes steamed pork rib with black bean and chili sauce, char siew, which is sweet and sour pork, and chee cheong fun.
 Chee cheon fun is a flour based dish, not unlike a large, limp noodle.
 It’s prepared in a soy-based sauce and is unexpectedly delicious.
 We also had lom ai kai, a glutonous rice dish with pork bits and salted egg.
 It tastes better than what it might sound and has a savory, slightly sweet, taste to it.